samvera-labs/hyku.github.io/_posts/2016-03-04-content_types_news.markdown

 #### Upcoming Presentations
 Going to DPLAfest 2016 next month in Washington DC?
 Several members of the project team will be there.
-Please [come see Mark and Gretchen]( http://dp.la/info/get-involved/dplafest/april-2016/agenda/) give a presentation on April 14, and be sure to say hello and let us know about your interest in Hydra-in-a-Box!
+Please [come see Mark, Hannah and Gretchen]( http://dp.la/info/get-involved/dplafest/april-2016/agenda/) give a presentation on April 14, and be sure to say hello and let us know about your interest in Hydra-in-a-Box!